pingcap/docs-cn/tidb-lightning/migrate-from-csv-using-tidb-lightning.md

 strict-format = true
 ```

 Currently, a strict CSV file means every field occupies only a single line.
-In the other words, one of the following must be true:
+In other words, one of the following must be true:

 * Delimiter is empty, or
-* Every field does not contain CR (`\r`) or LF (`\n`).
+* Every field does not contain the terminator itself.
+In the default configuration, this means every field does not contain CR (`\r`) or LF (`\n`).

 If a CSV file is not strict, but `strict-format` was wrongly set to `true`, a field spanning multiple lines may be cut in half into two chunks, causing parse failure, or even worse, quietly importing corrupted data.